senzing-garage/template-python/README.md

 #### Legend

 1. :thinking: - A "thinker" icon means that a little extra thinking may be required.
-   Perhaps you'll need to make some choices.
+   Perhaps there are some choices to be made.
    Perhaps it's an optional step.
 1. :pencil2: - A "pencil" icon means that the instructions may need modification before performing.
 1. :warning: - A "warning" icon means that something tricky is happening, so pay attention.